oracle/weblogic-kubernetes-operator/site/config-overrides.md

   * To stop all running WebLogic Server pods in your domain, and then start/restart the domain:
     * Set your domain resource serverRestartPolicy to NEVER, wait, and restore back to ALWAYS or IF_NEEDED (see [Server Lifecycle](server-lifecycle.md).)
     * Or delete your domain resource, wait, and then reapply it.
-* Verify overrides take effect after any change to overrides or to your domain home configuration.
-* Stop all running WebLogic Server pods in your domain, and then start/restart the domain.
-  * Set your domain resource serverRestartPolicy to NEVER, wait, and restore back to ALWAYS or IF_NEEDED (see [Server Lifecycle](server-lifecycle.md).)
-  * Or delete your domain resource, wait, and then reapply it.
 * See [Debugging](#debugging) for ways to check if the situational configuration is taking effect or if there are errors.

 Example domain resource yaml: